Do you struggle to know where to begin with book marketing?

-Knowing where to begin and what to focus on can be a challenge.
+Knowing where to begin and what to focus on to get your book noticed can be a challenge.

 The first step when it comes to marketing self-published books is to learn about book marketing - what is it?
 Why does it matter?
 What are the key strategies and tactics and, crucially, how do you implement them?

 To make this task as simple as possible for you, I’ve listed the basic elements of a marketing plan and gathered together some of the most useful articles from the most experienced and respected self-published authors and professional book marketers around, so you can get straight to the good stuff and learn from the best.
 You’re welcome!

 Marketing is not about convincing people to buy something they don’t want or need; that’s something a sleazy salesperson might do.
 Instead, marketing is about sharing your message with the people that need to hear it.

 You, the author, is the best person to spread the word.
 And if you’re self-published and without a marketing budget, you’re going to be the only person who can do it.

 Find out more about getting started with book marketing with my post How to market a self-published book in 5 easy steps.

 If you think the stress of book marketing can be alleviated by getting snapped up by a traditional publisher, you may be disappointed.
 Read Jane Friedman’s post 3 Things Your Traditional Publisher Is Unlikely to Do to find out why.

 For further guidance on book marketing and book launch goals, check out Book Marketing 101: What Works and What Doesn’t (Lessons from My Latest Launch) by Jeff Goins.